Leikaab/crudclient/CONTRIBUTING.md

 pytest tests/unit --cov=crudclient --cov-report=term-missing --cov-report=html
 ```

 This will print a summary to the terminal and create an HTML report in the `coverage_html_report/` directory.
-The pre-push hook (see below) enforces 100% unit test coverage.
+The pre-push hook (see below) enforces that overall test coverage does not fall below 40%.

 ## Code Style and Quality